Seirdy/seirdy.one/content/posts/website-best-practices.md

 10. Read the (prettified and indented) HTML source itself and parse it with your brain.
 See if anything seems illogical or unnecessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
 11. Test with unorthodox graphical browser engines, like NetSurf, Servo, or the Serenity OS browser.
 12. Try printing out your page in black-and-white from an unorthodox graphical browser.
+13. Download your webpage and test how multiple word processors render and generate PDFs from it.[^13]
-13. Test on something ridiculous: try your old e-reader's embedded browser, combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
+14. Combine conversion tools.
+Combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
 Be creative and enjoy breaking your site.
-When something breaks, examine the breakage and see if you can fix it by simplifying your page.
+When something breaks, examine the breakage and see if it's caused by an issue in your markup, or a CSS feature with an equivalent alternative.
-14. Build a time machine.
+15. Build a time machine.
 Travel decades--or perhaps centuries--into the future.
 Keep going forward until the WWW is breathing its last breath.
 Test your site on future browsers.
 Figuring out how to transfer your files onto their computers might take some time, but you have a time machine so that shouldn't be too hard.
 When you finish, go back in time to [meet Benjamin Franklin](https://xkcd.com/567/).

-I'm still on step 13, trying to find new ways to break this page.
+I'm still on step 14, trying to find new ways to break this page.
 If you come up with a new test, please [share it](mailto:~seirdy/seirdy.one-comments@lists.sr.ht).

 Future updates
 --------------